-(3) The state registrar shall evaluate the evidence submitted in support of any amendment, and when he or she finds reason to doubt its validity or adequacy the amendment may be rejected and the applicant advised of the reasons for this action.
+(3) The state registrar shall evaluate the evidence submitted in support of any amendment, and when they find reason to doubt its validity or adequacy the amendment may be rejected and the applicant advised of the reasons for this action.

-(4) The bureau may also amend a record upon receipt of a court order for a name change made pursuant to the provisions of NMSA, 1978 Section 40-8-1.
+(4) The bureau may also amend a record upon receipt of a certified court order for a name change made pursuant to the provisions of Section 40-8-1 NMSA 1978.